Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Outlook

-\paragraph*{Genuine autonomous advantage in quantum thermal machines.} In considering our findings, a pivotal question emerges that is left for future work to be answered: to what extent can (non-autonomous) quantum thermal machines retain a thermodynamic advantage over their classical counterpart once the cost of making the control autonomous are factored in? \\ \paragraph*{Acknowledgements.} The authors thank Phila Rembold for suggestions on the clarity of the text.
-Ralph Silva, Nuriya Nurgaleiva, Elisabeth Bauer, Marek Gluza, Yuri Minoguchi and Gerard Milburn for insightful disussions.
-F.M., P.E and M.H. acknowledge funding by the European flagship on quantum technologies (`ASPECTS' consortium 101080167).
+\acknowledgements The authors thank Phila Rembold for suggestions on the clarity of the text, Ralph Silva, Nuriya Nurgaleiva, Marek Gluza, Yuri Minoguchi and Gerard Milburn for insightful disussions, and Greg Kuperberg for comments on the Solovay-Kitaev Theorem.
+This project is co-funded by the Austrian Science Fund FWF (Grant DOI:~10.55776/COE1), and by the European Union (Quantum Flagship project ASPECTS, Grant Agreement No. 101080167).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union, REA or UKRI.
+Neither the European Union nor UKRI can be held responsible for them.
 J.X., P.E. and M.H. acknowledge funding from the European Research Council (Consolidator grant `Cocoquest’ 101043705).
+The authors acknowledge TU Wien Bibliothek for financial support through its Open Access Funding Programme.
 Lastly, we acknowledge time itself, not only for being such a physically and philosophically interesting notion, but also for allowing us the space to think about and enjoy the ideas presented in this manuscript.